-The fastest charge you’ll get is 22kW (the maximum charge speed is dictated by the car, not the charger, so if you plug into a 43kW AC Type 2 charger on the motorway services you’ll still charge at 22kW in the ZOE), which works out at a top-up of some 40 miles per 30-minute stop.
+The fastest charge you’ll get is 22kW (the maximum charge speed is dictated by the car, not the charger, so if you plug into a 43kW Type 2 charger on the motorway services you’ll still charge at 22kW in the ZOE), which works out at a top-up of some 40 miles per 30 minutes.

-A 7kW home wallbox will do a full top-up in nine hours, and even better is that Renault will install yours for free, provided you’ve got the necessary off-road parking and electrical supply.
+A 7.4kW home wallbox will do a full top-up in under nine hours, and even better is that Renault will install yours for free, provided you’ve got the necessary off-road parking and electrical supply.

 Choose the 52kWh battery (badged ‘ZOE i’) and its comes with an eight-year/100,000-mile warranty, plus a promise to replace or refurbish the battery if range drops below 66% of its as-new performance.

 If instead you lease the battery, you don't actually own it, so it’s Renault’s responsibility if it goes wrong.
-However, there's still a performance promise, so if you lease the battery and range drops below 75% of what it was when new within eight years, Renault will replace it free of charge.
+However, there's still a performance promise, so if you lease the battery and range drops below 75% of what it was when new within eight years, Renault will replace it for free.